American Airlines revises website to change Taiwan reference

 Numerous non-U.S. airlines including Air Canada (AC.TO), Lufthansa (LHAG.DE) and British Airways (ICAG.L) had already made changes to their websites, according to Reuters checks, after China’s Civil Aviation Administration sent a letter to 36 foreign air carriers earlier in the year.

-Reporting by David Shepardson; Editing by Sandra Maler and Michael Perry
+Reporting by David Shepardson; Editing by Michael Perry and Stephen Coates